datasets/awesome-data/world-bank.md

 ---
 title: World Bank Data
-description: An overview of the World Bank data holdings
+description: An overview of the World Bank data holdings.
+keywords: Open Data Catalog, World Development Indicators, DataBank, Open finances, Global Consumption Database, Microdata Library
 ---

 The World Bank has a wide array of high quality data and much of it is [open data][].
 It covers several distinct collections and databases.